-A visual analog scale is used to analyze pain levels among patients and also generally used to evaluate characteristics across a constant range of values.
+A visual analog scale is used to analyze pain levels among patients and generally evaluate characteristics across a constant range of values.
 It gives a picture or graphic that depicts a variety of feelings on a scale.
 The respondent uses the images to help determine where they fall on the scale.

 Images are perfect tools to enhance user experience and, in turn, increase response rates for research.
-Using select one, select many, or rate image matrix question options prompts several respondents to reply to the research survey.
+Using select one, select many, or image rating matrix question options prompts several respondents to reply to the research survey.
 Image research questions help make your survey more visually appealing while decreasing the amount of time a respondent needs to answer a question.

-Reference data research questions are used to accumulate or approve zip code data against "standardized" data.
+Reference data research questions are used to accumulate or approve zip code data against standardized data.

 Respondents can upload images, digital signatures, or videos, along with their research responses.
-Upload data questions are right research questions for collecting signatures or accepting submissions.
+Upload data questions are the right research questions for collecting signatures or accepting submissions.

 Conjoint analysis and Maximum Difference questions fall under the category of choice model research questions.
 Conjoint analysis is used to understand respondent preferences about two or more entities.
 Maximum Difference is used to relatively rate up to 30 different factors such as features, interests, the scope of improvement, or the potential positioning of an upcoming product.

 20. Dichotomous research question

 These question types have Yes/No/Maybe, True/False, and Agree/Disagree answer options.
 It is not advised to use them extensively in research due to the limited insights received.

 A leading question is a type of market research question that pushes respondents to answer a particular question in a specific manner, based on the way they are framed.
 Leading questions often already contain information that the survey creator wants to confirm rather than try to get a correct and unbiased answer to that question.